QinyangYu/qinyangyu.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

-I am currently a second-year graduate student in the [M.s. in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).
+I am currently a second-year graduate student in the [M.S. in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).
 My current research focuses on social networks and computational social science (CSS).
 Substantively, I study human dynamics in networks and complex social systems, in particular how information, opinions, and behaviors diffuse to shape collective outcomes, both empirically and theoretically.
 Methodologically, I am also interested in network-based causal inference and experiments, as well as mathematical or game-theoretic modeling in networked settings.

 ## Research Interest